First published April 13, 2020

 Like you, your staff team likely exhibits a strong work ethic and a deep desire to help meet the needs of the congregation's members during the pandemic.
 Even if you are not explicitly asking them to do more, your staff may nevertheless feel pressure from their supervisors or other leaders.
 Here are two reasons this could be happening.
 You may think of more.

 One of the great things about being part of a team is that you have partners in the work; everyone doing their part makes wonderful things happen and, when times are tough, teammates help each other out.
 As the pandemic drags on, many of you in supervisory roles have especially heavy loads to bear – workloads and/or emotional loads.
 Is it possible that you are projecting onto your staff some of the burdens you are carrying – or that the fantastic colleagues on your staff are just inherently inclined to do all they can to help you and the team?

 Let's acknowledge those who might be worried about job security in this era of uncertain finances.
-While we are encouraging congregations to continue paying their staff at least through June – and CARES Act provisions offer help with that – we recognize that some congregations will be considering staff reductions in the months ahead.
+While we are encouraging congregations to make staff reductions a last resort – and CARES Act provisions offer help with retention – we recognize that some congregations will be considering reductions in staff hours or positions in the months ahead.
 Perhaps unconsciously, a staff member is filling (or over-filling) their time to avoid the possibility of appearing expendable.
 Of course, there's always more to do!
 Some staff are reluctant to take earned time off or to request paid leave through the federal Families First Act (for which your congregation would receive a tax credit).
 Again, regular self-care reminders are key, as well as keeping staff informed about budgeting and staffing possibilities – including them directly in these conversations as much as possible.